Q: Is there a secondary logo policy?

 Q: How do I get approval to create a new or updated secondary logo?

 A: A written request with supporting documentation and business need is submitted to the University-wide Identity Committee, who will approve or deny the logo request.
 Approved logos, once developed, must go through final approval by the Committee prior to usage.
+Requests that are given the green light will receive a formal approval document for the requesting unit’s records.
 Legal questions about the registration, protection, or infringement related to a logo or trademark should be referred to the Office of the General Counsel.

 Q: Is there a form to apply for approval to create a new logo?